zencodism/faces_assignment/README.md

   kind of user management
   - no test coverage - a single unit test is there just to show where to plug more if needed
-  - no build system, pipeline definition, and no hosted pre-built image.
-My apologies for this last point, since the build step takes a while due to dlib.
+  - no build system or pipeline definition